Mr-Whiskerss/Python_WebSever/README.md

 ## Features

-- 📂 Browser-based directory listing
+- Browser-based directory listing
-- 📥 File download via browser or curl
+- File download via browser or curl
-- 📤 File upload via browser form (multipart)
+- File upload via browser form (multipart)
-- 📡 Raw POST body exfiltration (PowerShell, curl, wget)
+- Raw POST body exfiltration (PowerShell, curl, wget)
-- 🖥️ Dark-themed web UI
+- Dark-themed web UI (If that is your thing it should be)
-- 📋 Server-side logging of all transfers
+- Server-side logging of all transfers

 ---